UModeler/UModeler.github.io/_sources/settings.rst.txt

    3D Cursor

 When this is on, 3D cursor is activated and displayed on the scene view.
-The pivot of roatation and scaling is the 3D cursor position at this time.
+The pivot of rotation and scaling is the 3D cursor position at this time.
 And the cursor can move along X,Y or Z axis with the move tool over the cursor.
 If the cursor passes nearby a vertex, it will be snapped to the vertex.
 If you press ``LMB`` holding ``CTRL`` and ``SHIFT``, the cursor will move to the cursor position at once.
 If the mouse cursor is over a UModeler mesh then, the 3D cursor will move to a picked position on the mesh.

 .. figure:: /images/Icon_Misc_RefreshAll.png